MineBill/dotfiles/README.md

 ## Usage:
 `stow -vt ~ *` To stow everything or `stow -vt ~ <folder>` to stow only the specified folder

+## List of software i use:
+- paru:
+    AUR helper that's based on yay and written in rust.

 ## Newsboat
 ### Getting count of unread items:
 One solution is using `newsboat -x print-unread` but that will fail when there is more than one instance of newsboat running.